Skip to contents

 Either way, the returned output will be:

-A table (of class tibble) is returned with three columns:
+A tibble object is returned with three columns:

-• Column n_clusters counts the number of unique cluster or villages or community IDs in the data set where the activity took place.
+• n_clusters counts the number of unique cluster or villages or community identifiers in the data set where the data collection took place.

-• Column n_obs counts the number of children in the data set.
+• n_obs counts the number of children from which data were collected.

-The above output is not quite useful yet as we often deal with multiple-area data set.
-We can get a summarized table by area as follows:
+The above output is not quite useful yet as we often deal with multiple-area datasets.
+We can get a summarized output by area as follows:

 ## Load the dplyr package ----